enotvtapke/event-service/README.md

 # Event Service

-Microservice for calendar application.
-This service allows you to work with events.
-Every event has name, start and end time and set of tags.
+Microservice to handle calendar events.
+This service allows to work with events.
+Every event has name, start time, end time and set of tags.
 It's possible to do CRUD operations with events, find events by period of time and tags.